a

 How to Choose a Cloud Service Provider

-When trying to choose a cloud provider, you can get overwhelmed with the amount of information and number of platforms out there.
-From AWS to Microsoft Azure, and everyone in between, there is a lot to consider.
-Our goal with this article is to lay out what to look for when choosing a cloud provider, in the simplest terms possible.
-Let’s dive in!
+When choosing a cloud provider, you can get overwhelmed by the amount of information and the number of platforms.
+From AWS to Microsoft Azure and everyone in between, there is a lot to consider.
+Our goal with this article is to lay out what to look for when choosing a cloud provider in the simplest terms possible.

 • Security

-In our opinion, the security of the platform you’re considering using should be your number one concern.
+We believe the security of the platform you’re considering using should be your number one concern.
 If the provider you choose has a reputation for poor security, it’s not even worth considering.
-You should have a list of questions that pertain to your particular use cases and industry regarding security for your potential provider.
+You should have a list of questions regarding security for your potential provider that pertains to your particular use cases and industry.

 When it comes to security, you generally get what you pay for.
-So while it may not be ideal for you budget to purchase a top of the line service, consider the risk you take when going ‘cheap’.
-Picking a cloud provider with a solid reputation can negate a lot of issues, which brings me to my next point.
+So, while it may not be ideal for your budget to purchase a top-of-the-line service, consider the risk you take when going ‘cheap.’
+Picking a cloud provider with a solid reputation can negate many issues, bringing me to my next point.

 • Credentials and Standards

-If ensuring data safety is a top concern, you should seek for vendors that have been approved by organizations such as ISO 27001 or the Cyber Essentials Scheme run by the government.
+If ensuring data safety is a top concern, you should seek vendors that have been approved by organizations such as ISO 27001 or the government-run Cyber Essentials Scheme.

-Providers who exhibit an adherence to industry best practices and standards are ones that have demonstrated compliance with recognized quality standards and frameworks.
-Even if the requirements themselves do not determine the service provider you go with, they can be of great use in narrowing down the pool of candidates for that role.
+Providers who adhere to industry best practices and standards have demonstrated compliance with recognized quality standards and frameworks.
+Even if the requirements themselves do not determine the service provider you choose, they can be very useful in narrowing down the pool of candidates for that role.

 • Expertise

-This kind of goes hand-in-hand with the previous point, but before choosing a partner to lead your cloud journey, make sure they have the knowledge to meet your needs.
+This goes hand-in-hand with the previous point, but before choosing a partner to lead your cloud journey, ensure they know how to meet your needs.
 Your organization may invite them to carry out a crucial project if they have the necessary knowledge and you have faith in them to make your idea a reality.

 • Data Management